amit717628/Security-Plus/README.md

     "prefix": "", // BOT PREFIX
     "botname": "", // BOT NAME
     "ownerId": "", // OWNER ID
-    "ignore": [
+     "ghostping":  true, // IF THESE IS MARK TRUE THEN IT WILL ENABLE ANTI GHOST PING MODE "ignore": [
         ""
     ], // AUTOMOD IGNORE USERS ID